 This is Part 2 of my series of tutorial about the math behind Support Vector Machines.

-If you did not read the previous article, you might want to take a look before reading this one :
+If you did not read the previous article, you might want to start the serie at the beginning by reading this article: an overview of Support Vector Machine.

 In the first part, we saw what is the aim of the SVM.
 Its goal is to find the hyperplane which maximizes the margin.